fredrik-hjarner/schmupinator/README.md

 ## Preliminary goals for the code

+* Robust code that never breaks.
+  * Every file edit starts a test that runs a stage (with pre-recorded inputs) from start to finish to assert that behavior is exactly as expected.
 * As few dependencies as possible.
 Fewer dependencies can increase the life span of a project since it will not rely on 1 000 dependences that ~~can~~ *will* break.
+  * **The code currently has zero *runtime* dependencies.**
-* No canvas, every enemy, bullet, etc. is a div!
-It works better than one would think.
+* No canvas or OpenGL.
+Every enemy, bullet, etc. is a div!

 ## How to clone, build and run *Schmupinator* locally?

-**Requirements:**
-- Install `git` (optional but recommended).
+1. Install the requirements if you don't have them.
    - Install `node` (usually lastest version, but use version 18 if you have problems).

-**Steps**
+   - Install `git` (**optional**).
+2. Download repository.
+   - Alt 1 - with git
-1. Create a directory for *Schmupinator*.
+     - Create a directory for *Schmupinator*.
 Open the created directory in a terminal.
-2. Download repository.
-   - Alt 1.
-Clone repository by running `git clone https://github.com/fredrik-hjarner/schmupinator.git .` in terminal.
+     - Clone repository by running `git clone https://github.com/fredrik-hjarner/schmupinator.git .` in terminal.
+   - Alt 2 - without git
-   - Alt 2.
-If you dont want to use git, then download zip-file [here](https://github.com/fredrik-hjarner/schmupinator/archive/refs/heads/vite-master-safe-always-working-not-broken.zip).
+     - If you dont want to use git, then download zip-file [here](https://github.com/fredrik-hjarner/schmupinator/archive/refs/heads/vite-master-safe-always-working-not-broken.zip).
 Extract and open terminal in the extracted directory.
-3. Run `npm install` in terminal.
+4. Run `npm install` in terminal.
-4. Run `npm run dev` in terminal.
+5. Run `npm run dev` in terminal.
-5. Open `http://localhost:3000/` in a web browser.
+6. Open `http://localhost:3000/` in a web browser.

 ## License